airbnb/mavericks/docs/core-concepts.md

 1. Updating state
 2. Exposing a stream of states for other classes to subscribe to (MavericksViewModel.stateFlow)

-Mavericks ViewModels are conceptually nearly identical [Jetpack ViewModels](https://developer.android.com/topic/libraries/architecture/viewmodel).
+Mavericks ViewModels are conceptually nearly identical to [Jetpack ViewModels](https://developer.android.com/topic/libraries/architecture/viewmodel).

 #### Updating state
 From within a viewModel, you call `setState { copy(yourProp = newValue) }`.
 If this syntax is unfamiliar: